 Co-founder James Hepburne Scott has many years’ experience in the agricultural trading and finance sectors and is also a former farmer and sales director at one of the UK’s largest commercial tree nurseries.
 James was Chair of the Scottish Forestry and Timber Association in the early 2000s and was among the first to identify a need for carbon funding to kick start UK woodland creation.
-James was President of the Royal Scottish Forestry Society from 2016 to 2019 and is current Chair of the Tweed Forum.
+James was President of the Royal Scottish Forestry Society from 2016 to 2019 and Chair of the Tweed Forum between 2015-2020.
 In 2016 he was awarded an Honorary Fellowship by the Institute of Chartered Foresters – an award with only 14 previous recipients.

 Co-founder Stephen Prior, a former secondary school headmaster in Zimbabwe, discovered a second vocation through his Durham University Business School MBA dissertation (a study of environmental economics and how carbon markets could work in the UK).
 His findings - presented to a side conference at the 2005 UN Climate Change Conference in Montreal - convinced him of the importance of woodlands in the effort to deal with climate change and environmental degradation, and of the potential for carbon woodland creation in the UK.
 Stephen was one of the architects of the UK Woodland Carbon Code, having been a member of its Technical Advisory Committee, and is still a member of the Code’s Advisory Board.
 Stephen has also advised the government on the development of the Peatland Code and is a member of its Technical Advisory Board.

 Co-Founders of Forest Carbon James Hepburne Scott (left) and Stephen Prior (right).